coryshain/conlen/README.md

     conda activate conlen

 ## Data

 Data are not distributed with this repository but can be downloaded from [OSF](https://osf.io/7pknb/).
 Once downloaded, all directories from OSF should be placed at the root of this repository.

+We currently only distribute preprocessed tabular fMRI timecourses because the raw, intermediate, and final preprocessed matlab files from SPM are quite large.
+However, we have provided the preprocessing scripts we used, and we can provide source data upon request.

+A matlab script that preprocesses the raw fMRI is provided in `matlab/preprocessCONN.m`, and a matlab script that extracts functionally localized timecourses by fROI is provided in `matlab/extract_ts.m`.
+As written, these scripts will not run out of the box because they are embedded in the EvLab file structure and software environment.
+The paths in the scripts will need to be modified according to your system's file structure.

+Tabular data were extracted from the preprocessed matlab files using `conlen/preprocess_conlen.py`.

 ## Core Usage